 History of Ha Tien

-17th century.
-Mac Cuu was a Chinese immigrant who took refuge after the collapse of the Ming dynasty.
+In 17th century, Mac Cuu was a Chinese immigrant who took refuge after the collapse of the Ming dynasty.
 He founded a Chinese community in Ha Tien following a proposal from the Khmer leaders, later leading Ha Tien as the vassal state of Vietnam.
-While the region prospered in Southern vietnam (despite Thai attacks), Mac Cuu's descendants continued to rule Ha Tien for about a hundred years, until the region came under Vietnamese control at the end of the 18th century.
+While the region prospered in Southern Vietnam (despite Thai attacks), Mac Cuu's descendants continued to rule Ha Tien for about a hundred years, until the region came under Vietnamese control at the end of the 18th century.
 French settlers took power in the 19th century, then, during the war, Ha Tien became a base for shipping operations and in the 1970s, the region was subjected to cross-border raids by the Khmer Rouge.

 Today, Ha Tien thrives on trade with Cambodia.
 There are many traces of the past in and around the city, where communities of Chinese and Khmer origin still live.

 What to do in Ha Tien?